66 important questions and answers - Bandera County Courier

 - because infected people can die.

-- because after severe, surviving illnesses long-term consequences may threaten.
+- because after serious, survived illnesses long-term long-term consequences may threaten.
 At least these are reported in Sars, also a coronavirus with very similar symptoms.
 One speaks here of the “Post-Sars syndrome”.
 It can lead to complete incapacity to work.
 Among other things, the death of bone tissue, severe scarring in the lungs and post-traumatic stress are documented.

 - because in this way massive economic and social consequences as a result of school closings, absence from work, loss of production etc. can be minimized.

-- because it prevents the health system from being overloaded.
+- because this prevents an overload of the health system .
 It is therefore more likely that for those who get sick, care can be guaranteed, for example, using a ventilator, but also with sufficient care by staff.

 49. Can you cordon off a city like Berlin?
 And what does that bring?